JesusGerardoAguiar/pomodoro-biome/README.md

 ## Why

-Existing Pomodoro + gamification apps (like Forest) are great, but this is a from-scratch, personal version with no subscription, running natively on macOS, and — eventually — a lot more depth: multiple biome types to unlock and small creatures that show up as the ecosystem matures.
+Existing Pomodoro + gamification apps are great, but this is a from-scratch, personal version with no subscription, running natively on macOS, and — eventually — a lot more depth: multiple biome types to unlock and small creatures that show up as the ecosystem matures.

 ## How it works